The Christian Bible

 Logos.
 Logos means the basis for logic, the voice of reason, and the

 source of wisdom.
-The Old Testament (OT) is valuable only in pointing to
+The Old Testament (OT) may be valuable in pointing to

-Christ and substantiating him as the Messiah, an aspect of very LIMITED
+Yeshua and substantiating him as the "the coming one", an aspect of very

 except for the gospels, has merit or worth ONLY as it substantiates the

 historicity of the life of J and especially his resurrection.
 It is also